npalomin/georeferencing-and-mapping-fame-data/README.md

 [![Image from Gyazo](https://i.gyazo.com/62f7b839a6662a140e68a92611974a37.png)](https://gyazo.com/62f7b839a6662a140e68a92611974a37)

-After running this process you would have created a new layer 'Valid output'.
+After running this process you will have created a new layer 'Valid output'.
 This will be your new working data.

 Next, to perform the point 'displacement' we need to call the QGIS toolbox: